scrabbletank/farhome-rules/rulesdoc.md

 #### Far Blessings
 *Requires 3 proficiency in divine spells, 10th level*

 The spells _Guidance_, _Holy Protection_, _Enhance Ability_, _Shield of Faith_, and _Winds of Battle_ have 3 extra range.
-When cast at 1st level and above the effects of _Guidance_ and _Holy Protection_ last for a full turn instead of a single attack.
+When cast at 1st level and above the effects of _Guidance_ and _Holy Protection_ last for a full round instead of a single attack.

 #### Flexible Mind
 *Requires 1 Willpower*